silverstripe-droptables/sapphire/docs/en/reference/layout.md

 Since the layout-type for the element is set to `custom` and will be ignored by the layout manager, we apply the _threeColumnCompressor_ explicitly `LeftAndMain::redraw`.
-This way we also get a chance to provide options expected by the algorithm, that are initially taken from the `LeftAndMain::LayoutOptions` entwine variable.
+This way we also get a chance to provide options expected by the algorithm that are initially taken from the `LeftAndMain::LayoutOptions` entwine variable.

 ### Factory method